-Default implementation for TaskCollection is to set the exitcode to the maximum of the exit codes of its tasks.
+Default implementation for TaskCollection is to set the exitcode to the maximum of the exit codes of its tasks, or None if no task has a numeric exit code.

 If no tasks were run, the exitcode is set to 0.

-update\state(\\extra\args)
+'''

+update state(extra args)

+'''